 POPSUGAR Home Poll Would You Turn Your Front Yard Into a Garden? by Home 5/24/09 26 Shares Like us on Facebook I've told you about Edible Estates, a program that transforms sod lawns into vegetable gardens.
 This demonstration garden was shown at the Chelsea Flower Show.
 Would you consider doing the same?
 Source Read More 2009 SummerVegetable GardeningGardensEdible EstatesPolls POPSUGAR, the #1 independent media and technology company for women.
 Where more than 75 million women go for original, inspirational content that feeds their passions and interests.
-Get inspired with our daily newsletter Home Vegetarian Love and Sex Tech Food DIY Sign up with By signing up, I agree to the Terms and to receive emails from POPSUGAR.
-5 years HI THERE I DONT WANT A NORMAL AMERICAN GYM IN MY BACK YARD I WANT A TRUE NINJA WARIO GYM OR BANZUKE FROM JAPAN ITS LIKE 1,000 TIMES HARDER THEN AMERICAN GYM YOU SHOULD WATCH G4 WITH NINJA WARIORS AND UNBEATABLE BANZUKE 5 years No I like my lawn my two year old is active and likes to run around.
+Get inspired with our daily newsletter DIY Tech Vegetarian Food Home Love and Sex Sign up with By signing up, I agree to the Terms and to receive emails from POPSUGAR.
+6 years HI THERE I DONT WANT A NORMAL AMERICAN GYM IN MY BACK YARD I WANT A TRUE NINJA WARIO GYM OR BANZUKE FROM JAPAN ITS LIKE 1,000 TIMES HARDER THEN AMERICAN GYM YOU SHOULD WATCH G4 WITH NINJA WARIORS AND UNBEATABLE BANZUKE 6 years No I like my lawn my two year old is active and likes to run around.
 Although I do have a small veggy garden in my back yard I don't think I would convert my front in to one.
 I like the open space.
-5 years I've just finished killing half the front lawn and am getting ready to plant.
+6 years I've just finished killing half the front lawn and am getting ready to plant.
 My wife is in charge of esthetics, I'm more interested in getting some crops.
 It looks like we'll end up with a combination of edibles, ornamentals, and edible-ornamentals.
-Although we are starting a bit late for prime veggie season, here in So-Cal the growing season is plenty long. aimeeb 5 years Nah... aimeeb 5 years Nah... talrocks 5 years absolutely... if i had the time mlmoreno47 6 years No, because I like to garden in private.
+Although we are starting a bit late for prime veggie season, here in So-Cal the growing season is plenty long. aimeeb 6 years Nah... aimeeb 6 years Nah... talrocks 6 years absolutely... if i had the time mlmoreno47 6 years No, because I like to garden in private.
 I don't want people driving by to look at what I'm doing or come up and steal any of my efforts! tarall10 6 years My front yard is all garden already!
 It's a lot easier to take care of (no mowing - and no weeding with mulch) and so pretty.
 I don't have any veggies, but would definitely consider putting them in, if it didn't ruin the aesthetics of the house. kia 6 years there are so many attractive ways to arrange gardens as landscaping mehollowell 6 years I would if my backyard was grassy.
 6 years We already have the front xeriscaped and the organic garden in the back, we're good.
 Phil 6 years It's the most ethical option for those that have lawns.
 It would be far more productive than having a strictly ornamental lawn as it provides food for the family, cutting thousands of miles out of the food production cycle of the average person.
 Ornamental lawns, grass lawns do nothing more than provide aesthetic appeal and waste large amounts of water--a resource becoming increasingly scarce, even in the developed world--with minimal gains.
 The act of tending to a lawn garden would also give ample opportunity to interact with neighbors, strengthening the bonds of the local community.
 It also comes with the same perks tending to a backyard garden gives--it's a fine way to get exercise, increasing overall health; it gives you a sense of the type of work that goes into an agricultural system that has been a staple of the human race for many thousands of years--an agricultural ecology that too many people are ignorant of; and a sense of pride in the soil and air and water, in the nature that nourishes the produce that nourishes us.
 ManiMartinixo 6 years No, but only because I'm not a huge fan of the outdoors and gardening and all that.
 My mother has done it though and it's very beautiful LittleMzFit 6 years Front Yard: flowers & ornamental only! :flower: ; Back Yard: vegetables, etc. To answer the question, yes only if it was all flower gardens.
 You see it a lot in Europe.
 LittleMzFit 6 years Front Yard: flowers & ornamental only! :flower: ; Back Yard: vegetables, etc.To answer the question, yes only if it was all flower gardens.
 You see it a lot in Europe.
 Dana-Ann 6 years I like to mix my edibles with my ornamentals.
 A lot of ornamental plants make great companion plants for veggies (IE. marigolds keep the damaging bugs away from tomatoes, and garlic keeps them away from roses).
 Plus I love how many of my veggie plants look.
 There's nothing like snap peas climbing up the arbor. monkeygirlm 6 years I turned my backyard into a food garden and if I had a proper front yard would do it there too.
 Veggies are not only edible but very beautiful.
 Roses have nothing on passionflower (fruit) and ruby chard!
 Kimpossible 6 years I would as long as it did not compromise the aesthetics of my curb appeal. expresso14 6 years I would if I could - the HOA takes care of the front yard. elle-j 6 years Yes, and my mother already has...an english garden at that!